Within the living medium as dynamic and ever-changing as the Internet, nothing needs more attention today than your

 Penalties, keyword plans and content structure (including duplication issues), server issues, crawling errors, internal links, broken internal links, robots management, page speed / timings (including geo-locations, connection speeds & browser types), image optimization, SSL, AMP, mobile friendliness, canonicalization and International SEO.
 Focus on user experience and relevancy.

-Learn more about tools and strategies to start your SEO on-page analysis.
+Learn more about tools and strategies to start an inquiry on SEO audit

 Penalty checks, back link audit, broken links, site / domain quality, social, reviews and citations, bad neighborhood linking, disavows, blacklists, link diversity and link growth / frequency.

 TIP: Learn more about how to use blogging can be used as one of the popular backlink-building, traffic-driving, SEO off-page strategies.

 The Benefits of the SEO Audit

 Some of the most important are finding out where and how to get more quality traffic, discovery of how traffic may have dropped (quickly or over time), or if any past penalties (Panda, Penguin) is currently holding your site back.
 You need clarity and focus on keywords, content and analyzing the right engagement metrics.
 (Visitor trends, bounce rates, conversion rates, time on site, etc.)

 You may be thinking about an upcoming domain migration, or have recently redesigned or migrated the site(s) and lost rankings and traffic and need to understand what happened, and how to fix it …FAST.